LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/aggregation/_index.md

 ```
 {{% /notice %}}

+{{% notice orange Warning "rocket" %}}
+Note that the `mode()` function can return multiple values per column if there are multiple modes (values that appear with equal frequency).
+This may result in a DataFrame with more rows than expected.
+If you need only one mode value, you may want to use `mode()[0]` or apply mode to specific columns individually.
+{{% /notice %}}

 ### Aggregation Using a Dictionary

 pandas also allows the ability to provide a dictionary with columns as a key and aggregate functions as an associated value.